Skip to content

 How to use Life Insurance as an Investment in Canada

-If you're familiar with our content you know we specialize in leveraged life insurance strategies such as infinite banking, be your own bank, and the immediate financing arrangement for Canadian business owners and high-income professionals.
+If you're familiar with our content you know we specialize in leveraged life insurance strategies such as the infinite banking concept, be your own bank, and the immediate financing arrangement for Canadian business owners and high-income professionals.

 These strategies build up cash value inside a life insurance policy to use as an asset and then leverage the policy to invest in other things.